Stephen Lyons 1859 - 1917

 1871 Census.
 Listed under surname "Lynes", age 11, living at 36 Brunswick Court with his parents.

 1878.
 Joins up, for a12 year period, with the 2nd Dragoon Guards: Army Record .
 No address given, but next of kin is Catherine.
-He served for 8 years in the Dragoons [ entititling him to a pension], then 4 years in the Reserves.
+He served for 8 years in the Dragoons [ entititling him to a pension], then 4 years in the Reserves, so would have returned to living with his mother 1886-1890.
 He had a bald patch on his crown at age 19.
 His habits were regular, conduct good and he was temperate.
 But, within 2 months of joining up, he had syphylis, and spent ~250 days between 1878 and 1885 in hospital, being treated for this and for gonorhea.
 He never went abroad but was stationed in Ballincollig, Dublin, Ballingale??, Belfast, Longford, Manchester, Aldershot, Southcliff? and Canterbury between 1878 & 1886..

 1881 Census.
-Does not appear with his parents, Stephen and Catherine Lyons and younger sister Elizabeth.
-S81.1..
+Does not appear with his parents, Stephen and Catherine Lyons and younger sister Elizabeth. ..
 I scrutinised 845 'rough' matches of his name, b.1857-1861, on Ancestry and still no trace!.
-This is because he was serving with the Dragoons for 12 years from July 1878
+This is because he was serving with the Dragoons for 12 years from July 1878, the last 4 , 1886-1890 - of these being in the Reserve and thus back in Bermondsey.

 1890.
 Father Stephen dies, 1/03/1890, in St. Olaves Infirmary.
 Brother Michael [informant on d.c.] then living at 3 Cross Street., and his father had also lived there. .

 1890.
-He is discharged in July 1890 and would seemingly rejoin his mother & sister
+He is discharged from the Army in July 1890 and joins the Militia. a year later

 1891 Census.
 Living at 2, Hanover Buildings, Horsleydown.
-Still single.
+Still single, labourer waterside.
+This just before he joins the Militia

 Catherine Lions wid. head 61 b.Ireland Cork